Moreholidays April School Librarian Day

 “The noblest art is that of making others happy.” – – P.T.
 Barnum

-History and Origin of International Jugglers Day
+History and Origin of World and International Jugglers Day

 The International Juggler’s Association (IJA) created International Jugglers Day in the mid-1980s.
 The objective of this holiday is to promote the art of juggling.
 This holiday is celebrated on April 18 because the IJA was created on April 18, 1947.